Comparing Military Credit Card Offers

 Why this card is best for U.S. supermarkets

-The American Express Gold Card is a keeper when it comes to U.S. supermarkets (4X points at U.S. supermarkets on up to $25,000 each calendar year, then 1X point), as well as 4X points when dining at worldwide restaurants and 3X points on flights booked directly with airlines or on amextravel.com.
+The American Express Gold Card is a keeper when it comes to U.S. supermarkets (4X points at U.S. supermarkets on up to $25,000 each calendar year, then 1X point), as well as 4X points when dining at worldwide restaurants, 4X points on Uber Eats purchases, and 3X points on flights booked directly with airlines or on amextravel.com.